 4 | Boat Cruise

 Another great way to see the city is on one of the many great boat cruises throughout the city.
 One of my favorite is the Wendella Architecture Boat Tour (tickets are ~$39) that takes you through the inner city rivers to see the amazing buildings throughout the city and water front.
 It’s a great way to see the city from a different perspective while also learning more about the amazing architecture of the city.
+Make sure to bring a light sweatshirt (such as this fun stripped one from J.Crew) or a rain jacket (such as my favorite Cole Haan Packable Rain Jacket) to block the wind while on the water.

 5 | Navy Pier